Perverse sheaves of categories and some applications: Type II degenerations of Calabi--Yau varieties

-\end{defn} There are, of course, type II modifications of degenerations of K3 surfaces, but they do not play a role in type II degenerations of K3 surfaces.
-The following result is no doubt standard. \begin{proposition} Let $\mathscr{X} \rightarrow \Delta$ be a type II degeneration of K3 surfaces.
-By repeatedly performing type I modifications, we may construct a birational model of $\mathscr{X}$ which is a simplified type II degeneration of K3 surfaces. \end{proposition} \begin{proof} This follows from Proposition \ref{prop:P1bun} directly along with the definition of a type I modification.
-Proposition \ref{prop:P1bun} shows that type I modifications can be applied repeatedly to move $(-1)$ curves from $S_i$ to $S_{i+1}$ until $S_i$ becomes $\mathbb{P}_E(\mathscr{L}_1\oplus \mathscr{L}_2)$.
-Repeat this until all $(-1)$ curves in $S_1,\dots, S_{n-1}$ end up in $S_n$. \end{proof} Now let's make a numerical observation.
+Repeating this argument, we can obtain a birational model of $\mathscr{X}$ for which $S_{n-1}$ has no reducible fibers, hence is a projective bundle over $E_{n-1}$.
+The result then follows by iterating this argument for each $S_i$. \end{proof} Now let's make a numerical observation.
 Every rational surface $S$ has minimal model either $\mathbb{P}^2$ or $\mathbb{F}_n$ for some $n$.
 Both $\mathbb{P}^2$ and $\mathbb{F}_n$ admit full exceptional collections, therefore, by Orlov's formula \cite{orl-monoid}, $S$ admits a full exceptional collection.
-Let $k_0$ and $k_n$ be the number of exceptional objects in this exceptional colletion on $\DD^b(S_0)$ and $\DD^b(S_n)$ respectively.
-If $i \neq 0,n$ we let $k_i$ be the number of points blown up in Proposition \ref{prop:P1bun} to get from $\mathbb{P}_E(\mathscr{L}_1 \oplus \mathscr{L}_2)$ to $S_i$. \begin{proposition} If $S_0 \cup \dots \cup S_n$ is a type II degeneration of K3 surfaces, then $k_0 + k_1 + \dots + k_n = 24$. \end{proposition} \begin{proof} The topological Euler characteristic of $S_0 \cup \dots \cup S_n$ is 24.
-A. Thompson informs us that this can be proved for any semistable degeneration of K3 surfaces using the Clemens-Schmid exact sequence \cite{mor}, but we opt for a quicker proof here.
-We have that there is a triangle of constructible sheaves on $\pi^{-1}(0)$,
+Let $k_0$ and $k_n$ be the number of exceptional objects in this exceptional collection on $\DD^b(S_0)$ and $\DD^b(S_n)$ respectively. \begin{proposition} Let $S_0 \cup \dots \cup S_n$ be the special fiber of a type II degeneration of K3 surfaces, and assume that if $i \neq 0,n$, $S_i$ are $\mathbb{P}^1$ bundles over an elliptic curve.
+Then $k_0 + k_n = 24$. \end{proposition} \begin{proof} The topological Euler characteristic of $S_0 \cup \dots \cup S_n$ is 24.
+Alan Thompson informs us that this can be proved for the special fiber of any semistable degeneration of K3 surfaces using the Clemens-Schmid exact sequence \cite{mor}, but we opt for a quicker proof here which is specific to the case of type II degenerations.
+We have that there is a distinguished triangle of perverse sheaves on $\pi^{-1}(0)$,